railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 - *Structure* : Salary Structure for generating payslip lines.
 - *Description* : Description of payslip.
 - *Credit Note* : If **True**, indicates this payslip has refund of another.
-- *Date From* : The beginning date of pay period
+- *Date From* : The beginning date of pay period.
 - *Date To* : The last date of pay period.

 On the selection of an employee the Reference, Contract, Structure, Description, Worked Days and Input data ( if you have a rule that has an input data) fields will be automatically filled.